 4. Listen to Your Audience:

-"If I include the recipient's first name in the subject line, then the open rate will increase, because personalized emails feel more relevant to the reader."
+Example: “If I include the recipient’s first name in the subject line, then open rates will increase, because personalized emails feel more relevant.”

 6. Ensure Variations Are Distinct: